zouppen/pisstv/README.md

 ## Usage

+Rendering from file:

 `./pisstv [-rSAMPLERATE] [-pPROTOCOL] imagename`

+Rendering from standard input to standard output:

+`./pisstv [-rSAMPLERATE] [-pPROTOCOL] -s`

 This command creates a WAVE file in the current working directory that encodes a PNG or JPG image into an SSTV audio signal.